khairulhasanmd/OpenBBTerminal/website/old_content/terminal/portfolio/po/_index.md

 parameters turn <span style="color: #BEBEBE">grey</span>.
 This means that the parameter is irrelevant for the selected method.

-The OpenBB Terminal does, however, allow the user to run any model despite the `technique` you selected.
+The Finance Analysis does, however, allow the user to run any model despite the `technique` you selected.
 Therefore, if you are interested in running multiple models, consider removing the value for `technique`.
 Do note that this makes it more difficult to understand which values are used for which model.